jakemeltzer333/Game-of-Thrones-for-Dummies/README.md

 Game of Thrones is the most popular show on television beloved by millions around the world.
-There is a group of fans like myself who obsessively keep track of every character, house, and event that happens throughout the show and beyond, but there are many more casual viewers who tune in for the spectacle but struggle to remember all of the countless characters that have appeared on the show through its near 7-season run.
+There is a group of fans like myself who obsessively keep track of every character, every house, and every event that happens throughout the show and beyond, but there are many more casual viewers who tune in for the spectacle but struggle to remember all of the countless characters that have appeared on the show through its near 7-season run.